GIUNKHOAILANG/Supplier-Cost-and-Lead-Time-Analysis/Casestudy.md

 - **The data is simulated, not real.** Annual spend, on-time %, and contract dates are randomly generated within plausible ranges.
 The patterns are realistic but the absolute numbers are illustrative only.
 - **The Health Flag thresholds (85 / 92) are industry rules of thumb, not company-specific SLAs.** In a real deployment these would be set from contract documents per supplier or per category.
 - **The Cost Band cutoffs (£50 / £250 / £1,000) are uniform across all categories.** This is a simplification - a "premium" office supply is a different price point from a "premium" IT asset, and a production version would have category-specific bands.
-- **VLOOKUP is used in place of XLOOKUP.** Both produce correct results on this dataset; XLOOKUP would be cleaner (left-of-column lookup, native error handling, direct array argument), but VLOOKUP keeps the workbook backwards-compatible with pre-2021 Excel versions.
+- **VLOOKUP is used in place of XLOOKUP.** Both produce correct results on this dataset; XLOOKUP would be cleaner (left-of-column lookup, native error handling, direct array argument), but VLOOKUP keeps the workbook backwards-compatible with pre-2021 Excel versions (what I'm having at the moment).
-- **The scenario model has one known bug** that a portfolio version would fix: the "Avg Effective Lead Days with buffer" base-case cell adds the safety-stock days to the avg unit cost instead of the avg lead days.
-The scenario column offsets work correctly, but the base value is off.
-A real review pass would catch this and correct the formula.

 ## What I'd Do Next